stac-extensions/grid/README.md

 #### grid:code

 The field `grid:code` defines a unique value for each grid square in a gridding.
-The code will be of the form `{grid designation}-{grid square code}`, where the grid designation is a short alphanumeric code for the grid (e.g., MGRS) and code is a short alphanumeric + "-" + "_" code for a specific grid square.
+The code will be of the form `{grid designation}-{grid square code}`, where the grid designation is a short alphanumeric code for the grid (e.g., MGRS) and code is a short encoded value for a specific grid square.
+The encoded value for the square should consist of uppercase alphanumeric characters, underscore (`_`) (preferred separator), or minus sign (`-`).

 The grid code values below are recommended for these products.
 Implementers may also devise proprietary systems for their own griddings.

 ##### Military Grid Reference System (MGRS)